ipfs/ipfs-blog/src/_blog/bybit-hack.md

 date: 2025-02-27
 permalink: /2025-could-ipfs-prevent-bybit-hack/
 title: 'Could IPFS have prevented the Bybit hack?'
-description: 'IPFS is all about verification.
-In this blog post, we show '
+description: 'An examination of content verification and the role IPFS could have played in preventing the $1.4B Bybit hack, examining layered security and practical solutions for dapp developers.'
 author: Daniel Norman
-header_image: /dapps-ipfs/header.png
+header_image: /2022-ipfs-gateways-1.png
 tags:
   - ipfs
   - dapps
-  - Helia
-  - js-ipfs
-  - ipns
-  - ens
+  - security

 ---

 ## The Bybit Hack and IPFS

 Bybit's [recent hack](https://www.reuters.com/technology/cybersecurity/cryptos-biggest-hacks-heists-after-15-billion-theft-bybit-2025-02-24/), which resulted in the loss of $1.4, is a reminder of the importance of verification for frontends, especially dapp frontends in the Web3 ecosystem.

-Based on what we know at the time of writing, it's seems apparent that IPFS, through local verification, could have served as a preventive a line of defense in this sophisticated hack, potentially preventing this all together.
+Based on what we know at the time of writing, it's apparent that IPFS, through local verification, could have served as a preventive line of defense in this sophisticated hack, potentially preventing this all together.

 In this blog post, we will recap what we know about the hack and share our perspective on the role IPFS has to play, diving into some of the technical efforts we've been spearheading at [Interplanetary Shipyard](https://ipshipyard.com/) to improve the health of the ecosystem.

+If you are a dapp developer, you can skip the final section where we provide concrete recommendations with links to tooling.

-## So how did the hack happen
+## So how did the hack happen?

 The TL;DR is that hackers managed to gain access to the AWS S3 bucket that hosted the Safe frontend served from `app.safe.global` and uploaded a malicious version of the frontend days before the hack.
 The frontend specifically targeted the Bybit cold wallet, causing owners of the multisig to sign a malicious transaction while obscuring the malicious transaction in the frontend.